Start an exciting career in welding

 - Cell phones

-What kind of person would make a good welder?
+What kind of person is a good fit for Welding?